waifung0207/ci_bootstrap_3/README.md

 * Form Builder library to help with form rendering with Bootstrap theme, form validation, etc.
 * Breadcrumb handling
 * Multilingual support
+* Functions to be called from CLI (e.g. daily cron job, database backup)
 * ... more coming!